microsoft/botframework-solutions/docs/_docs/virtual-assistant/handbook/localization.md

 ```

 ## Responses

-Responses can be localized in a variety of ways.
-If you use resource files (.resx) the correct response will be chosen based on the CurrentUICulture.
-The ResponseManager class in Microsoft.Bot.Builder.Solutions can also be used to localize responses in the json format described [here]({{site.baseurl}}/skills/handbook/language-generation).
+Responses from your assistant are generated through use of [Language Generation](https://github.com/Microsoft/BotBuilder-Samples/tree/master/experimental/language-generation#readme) and the `.lg`. files within the `Responses` folder of your assistant.
+We provide a number of different language variations out of the box to get you started.

+The provided [LocaleTemplateEngineManager](https://github.com/microsoft/botframework-solutions/blob/master/sdk/csharp/libraries/microsoft.bot.solutions/Responses/LocaleTemplateEngineManager.cs) will identify the right response based on the `CurrentUICulture`.
+A fallback policy is also followed to enable a specific locale, e.g. es-mx, to fallback to es-es if a specific set of es-mx responses are not available.

 ## Channel Support
 The localization approach is currently supported in the following channels: